 Mario Kart 8 Deluxe (~$60)

-Kids and families have been launching turtle shells and barrelling down Rainbow Road on every Nintendo platform since the early 90s, and Mario Kart 8 Deluxe is the latest entry into the popular franchise.
+Kids and families have been launching turtle shells and barrelling down Rainbow Road on every Nintendo platform since the early 90s, and Mario Kart 8 Deluxe is the latest entry into the popular Nintendo multiplayer video games franchise.
 Players can see who will outrace each other or they can fight to the end in the super-fun battle mode.

 Splatoon 2 (~$60)

 Splat more ink and claim more turf than your opponents in this colorful and chaotic 4-on-4 action game.
 Team up with three others to cover the playing field in more of your team’s color than the other’s — you want to see as much of your color on the screen as possible.
 This is a great non-violent alternative to the classic shooter genre and it's taking the multiplayer games online genre by storm!

 Board Games You Can Print and Play at Home